jason3067812/Optimized_trt_pose/README.md

 ## Method
 Add more augmented dataset (rotate the image in specific eight directions) into original training dataset by modifying data loader.
+Then, start transfer learning by using pre-trained trt_pose model

 ## Environment
 - Pytorch